 What will happen to your pet if you’re unable to care for them due to illness, injury, or in the event of your death?
-To make sure your pet is cared for according to their needs and your wishes, it’s a good idea to set up a pet trust or pet protection agreement.
+Pet trusts and pet protection agreements are two effective ways to ensure your pet’s needs are met no matter what life brings.
 This goes beyond just including your pets in your will, as it's not just about what happens to your pets after you're no longer around.
 These options can ensure support for you and proper care for your pet in situations such as a debilitating injury or accident, illness treatment, moving to a long-term care home, natural disasters, and more.

 What is a Pet Trust?